Brian-Pho/Textbook-Notes/_posts/books/2019-10-07-catching-fire.md

 title: "Catching Fire"
 categories:
   - Books
-excerpt: "An exploration of how cooking has affect humanity."
+excerpt: "An exploration of how cooking has affected humanity."
 ---

 <details>